 Ease of Use

-One consumer noted that the scanner does not detect encrypted radio transmissions.
-Some of the communication channels are encrypted, not all of them.
-Just because a channel is on the radio reference database doesn’t mean you’ll be able to access to it.
+A consumer noted that the Uniden HomePatrol model does not identify encrypted radio transmission.
+However, not all communication channels are encrypted.
+Just because a channel is on the reference database of the radio system doesn’t mean you can listen to it.

 - Easy to use